bideinsilence/neato-baby/README.md

 Mock-up website for Neato Burrito and The Baby Bar

 I wanted to build a modern, responsive site from a blank html page.
-Neato Burrito has never had a website, and the owners are feeling it may be time especially as a central location to get their menu out to the public.
+Neato Burrito has never had a website and the owners are feeling it may be time, especially as a central location to get their menu out to the public.
 This site's simple DIY structure and design fits the location's aesthetic.
 The site is waiting before going live for a new logo design and final decisions from